Narayan Rane

-Narayan Tatu Rane (born 10 April 1952) is an Indian politician and former Chief Minister of Maharashtra.
-He currently serves as Minister of Micro, Small and Medium Enterprises in the Second Modi ministry.
+Narayan Tatu Rane (born 10 April 1952) is an Indian politician and Member of Parliament, Lok Sabha from Ratnagiri-Sindhudurg.
+He was a Chief Minister of Maharashtra.
+He formerly served as Minister of Micro, Small and Medium Enterprises in the Second Modi ministry.
 He has previously held Cabinet Ministry positions for Industry, Port, Employment and Self-employment; Revenue; and Industry in the Government of Maharashtra.

 He was a member of Shiv Sena and opposition leader of Vidhan Sabha until July 2005, when he joined Indian National Congress party.
 He quit Congress in September 2017 and launched the Maharashtra Swabhiman Paksha.
-In 2018, he declared support for Bharatiya Janta Party and was elected to the Rajya Sabha on a BJP nomination.
-On 15 October 2019, he joined Bhartiya Janta Party and merged his party, Maharashtra Swabhiman Paksha, into the BJP.
+In 2018, he declared support for Bharatiya Janta Party (BJP) and was elected to the Rajya Sabha on a BJP nomination.
+On 15 October 2019, he merged his party, Maharashtra Swabhiman Paksha, into the BJP.

 Personal life

 Narayan Rane was born to Tatu Sitaram Rane and Laxmibai Rane in Chembur, Mumbai, Maharashtra.
-He dropped out from 11th grade.
+He dropped out of 11th grade.
 He has two sons: Nilesh and Nitesh Rane.
 Nitesh is a politician and member of the Maharashtra Legislative Assembly.